When I first learned about seller financing, the idea of “becoming the bank” didn't sound appealing to me AT ALL.

 When I first started selling properties with seller financing, I didn't do any credit checks whatsoever.
 I frankly didn't care who my borrowers were because I knew that if they ever defaulted, I stood to make even more money in the long run.

 While this never ultimately hurt me, I eventually decided to change this practice after dealing with a few borrowers who defaulted on their loan payments to me (yes, if you do enough of these deals, it will eventually happen).

 Even though I've always been pretty well protected (given the value of my collateral), it’s still annoying to deal with a deadbeat borrower.
-I had to go to the courthouse, it took time, and it was generally a headache.
-Even though I stood to make even more money from a repossessed property, I found that it was more comfortable to just know what my future was going to look like rather than having to deal with an unexpected change of plans.
+It took time, some money, and it was generally a headache.
+Even though I stood to make even more money from a repossessed property, I was more comfortable just knowing what my future was going to look like, rather than having to deal with an unexpected change of plans.

-Again, if you bought your property at the right price to begin with, it’s hard to lose.
-Even so, I’m the type who likes to be fully informed on any business relationship I’m entering into.
-As such, I inquire on this basic information.
+Again, if I bought my property at the right price to begin with, it’s hard to lose.
+Even so, I’m the type who likes to be fully informed on any business relationship I’m getting into.
+As such, I like to inquire about this basic information.